Chetaita/chetaita/README.md

 - 😄 Pronouns: She/Her
 - About Me: A learner forever, I am always keen to work and explore new technologies.
-- 🔭 I’m currently working as a ML engineer in financial services domain.
+- 🔭 I’m currently working as a AI architect in edge computing domain.
-- 💬 Ask me about Machine Learning, NLP, Python, MLOps, Spark and TPF
+- 💬 Ask me about Computer Vision, Model quantisation, Machine Learning, NLP, Python, MLOps, Spark and TPF

 <!--
 **Chetaita/chetaita** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.